'25-'26 Openings

 Preferred Qualifications

-• Experience or certification in Waldorf education.
+• Experience or training in Waldorf education or arts-integrated education practices.

 Compensation and Hours

+Hours are 8am-4pm Monday through Friday during the academic school year.
 We offer state retirement benefits (PERA), health benefits, and paid time off.
+Position starts at $18/hour and is commensurate with experience.

 To Apply

-2. Submit the online application.
 You will need:

 • Cover letter articulating your relationship to our mission and vision;